grouprise/grouprise/docs/administration/configuration/options.md

 Add custom CSS stylesheets in order to override specific layout details.
 The `stylesheets` setting is a list of dictionaries.
 Each item needs to contain a `path` (absolute URL path of the local resource).
-Additionaly a [`media` value](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) may be specified (e.g. `print`).
+Additionally a [`media` value](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) may be specified (e.g. `print`).

 Default: `[]` (empty)

 ### `template_directories`
-You may want to customize grouprise templates in order to add custom widgets or for embedding additional frontend ressources.
+You may want to customize grouprise templates in order to add custom widgets or for embedding additional frontend resources.
 The `template_directories` setting is a list of directory names, which are used for looking up templates.
 Any configured directory has a higher precedence than *grouprise*'s builtin template locations.